MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/administration/rpc-over-http-end-of-support.md

 This change may also affect you if you're running Outlook 2016, Outlook 2013, or Outlook 2010 because you must regularly check that the latest cumulative update for the version of Office that you have is installed.

 ## What is RPC over HTTP?
-What happens on October 31, 2017
+What happened on October 31, 2017

 RPC over HTTP, also known as Outlook Anywhere, is a legacy method of connectivity and transport between Outlook for Windows and Exchange.
 In May 2014, Microsoft introduced MAPI over HTTP as a replacement for RPC over HTTP.